Now Reading

 “Pipe Dream.”

 “I’m very curious about interdimensionality,” shares Müller as he moves through his Middleburg exhibit.
 “You’re not a viewer; you’re a participant.
-I am dissecting something and presenting it back to you in a form that is unfamiliar to you.”
+I capture your image and present it back to you in a form unfamiliar to you.”

 Though, more than a presentation to an audience, for Müller his collection represents a journey.
 “It’s exploration for me.
 I’m on a journey.
 Sometimes it comes to me and it drives me, and sometimes I am just curious.”